The Color of Law: Themes

 Segregation is categorized into two types by Rothstein, de jure and de facto.
 While de facto segregation simply exists due to people's habits, de jure segregation is the result of laws and ordinances that discriminate against minorities.
 In the preface of the book, Rothstein argues that, if it can be shown that housing segregation in America is the result of de jure factors rather than simply de facto, then all Americans have a constitutional obligation to remedy the problem.
 The book is devoted to arguing that intractable segregation in America is de jure in nature, being the result of explicit government policies at the local, state, and federal levels.
-Focusing on post-Reconstruction racial segregation in the United States, the book provides a history of subsidized housing, the phenomenons of white flight and blockbusting, and the concept of racial covenants, which all factor into the history of housing segregation in America.
+Focusing on post-Reconstruction racial segregation in the United States, the book provides a history of subsidized housing, the phenomena of white flight and blockbusting, and the concept of racial covenants, which all factor into the history of housing segregation in America.
 In the book's discussions of the history of subsidized housing, it exposes policies in FDR's New Deal that oversaw construction of public housing, built with federal tax dollars, in which African Americans were systematically excluded.
 Among discussions of other government programs to the same end, the book finds that African Americans were excluded from most FHA insured loans, due to the high risk of providing mortgages on homes in racially mixed neighborhoods, and shows a pattern of US courts upholding private exclusionary agreements, known as covenants, which forbade the sale of homes to minority groups.